mmolari/kitp_qbio_bootcamp/note1.md

-# what you get from sequencing
+# exploring the output of sequencing

 Sequencing technologies read some type of signal (usually light or current) from which they infer the sequence.
 In our case we consider reads obtained with [Nanopore sequencing](https://www.nature.com/articles/s41587-021-01108-x/figures/1).
 This technology generates fairly long reads.
 But irrespective of the sequencing method, results will most of the time be obtained in the form of a [fastq file](https://en.wikipedia.org/wiki/FASTQ_format).